amoghmittal02/Game_Station/README.md

 5. Due to make sure related operations can be handled well, I design a lot of prompts, some may be too much, but these can assist the player to play properly and understand the game well.

 ### Design Pattern
-1. I use **Factory Pattern** to initialize all heroes, monsters, spaces and items.
+1. I used **Factory Pattern** to initialize all heroes, monsters, spaces and items.
-2. I use **Strategy Pattern** to handle all equipment related operations.
+2. I used **Strategy Pattern** to handle all equipment related operations.
-3. I also try to use **Observer Pattern** in fights, but I do not realize yet.
+3. I also tried to use **Observer Pattern** in fights, but I do not realize yet.
 However, when I deal with fights, I use Observer Pattern ideas.
-4. I use **Decorator Pattern** to implement increasing specific attribute while heroes enter specific space.
+4. I used **Decorator Pattern** to implement increasing specific attribute while heroes enter specific space.

 ### Multipliers
 1. A lot of the base settings are unbalanced, so I set a lot of multipliers to balance the game.
 They are in the Config package.